Distributed computing: Introduction

 A distributed system may have a common goal, such as solving a large computational problem; the user then perceives the collection of autonomous processors as a unit.
 Alternatively, each computer may have its own user with individual needs, and the purpose of the distributed system is to coordinate the use of shared resources or provide communication services to the users.

-Other typical properties of distributed systems include the following:
+Other typical properties of distributed systems are: